OmegaPointZero/BFDebug/README.md

 ## Current state of development

-The application is currently undergoing a refactor, that appears to be working out better than the previous implementation.
-The current version is 0.0.06.
+The first functional version of the app is 90% complete.
+The top debugger panel displays all of the relevant information, input/output handled well, tape display functioning perfectly, the run/continue buttons work.

+What needs to be done next is a way of loading the program from user input, as well as a pause button that acts as an immediate breakpoint.

+Some work needs to be done on how the Program Output and Program Input are displayed.
+What looks good on desktop doesn't look good on mobile, what looks good on mobile doesn't look good on desktop.

-### 0.0.7 Updates
+### 0.9.1 Updates

-* Debugger information shows the user the following:

-    * Instruction pointer

-    * Data Pointer

-    * Running status (true/false)

-    * Errors thrown by the debugger

-    * Number of cumulatively executed instructions

-* Tape Display is now functional.
-It shows the user the tape so far, and highlights the currently selected tape cell.
-Upon attempting to increment above 255 (1111 1111 in binary), it "rolls over" to 0; decrementing while at 0 "rolls over" to 255.
-These do not affect neighboring cells.

-* Breakpoint functionality has been added.
-A bang (!) in the BF code sets a breakpoint, where execution halts.
-This can be resumed by clicking the "continue" button, or reset with the "run" button.

-    * Perhaps the continue button should only be enabled if the running status is false and the instruction pointer is greater than 0.

-* The program is still hard-coded; allowing user input for the BF program needs additional work:

-    * The input form should, upon code execution, "grey out", and not let the user touch it until the execution has been halted.

-    * The current instruction should be, somehow, highlighted in the "greyed out" input section

-    * Input section needs to be resized

-* Looping functions have been fixed
+* Input and output fields are now both functional

+    * ALL of the input required for the brainfuck program is to be input at once.
+Missing characters get entered as NaN, need to add a prompt for this?

 ### Current goals

 * Execute the Brainfuck code.
     * Load the instructions from the user
-    * ~~Initialize the tape~~
+    * ~~Initialize the tape
     * Testing phases:
-        * ~~**1**: Increment/decrement `state.dp` with **>** and **<**~~
+        * *1**: Increment/decrement `state.dp` with **>** and **<**
-        * ~~**2**: Increment/decrement `state.tape[state.dp]` with **+** and **-**.~~
+        * **2**: Increment/decrement `state.tape[state.dp]` with **+** and **-**.
         * **3**: Print character at `state.tape[state.dp]` with **.**
         * **4**: Write input from STDIN to `state.tape[state.dp]` with **,**
-        * ~~**5**: Iterate through loop successfully~~
+        * **5**: Iterate through loop successfully
     * Add area to display output
-    * Add area to input as like from STDIN
+    * Add area to input as like from STDIN~~

 * Implement basic debugging
     * ~~A way to set breakpoints (ideally, by just clicking on a piece of code)~~